 This program is ideal for those interested in law enforcement or considering a graduate or undergraduate degree in criminal justice.

-Holy Family University is a premier Catholic university offering more than 40 undergraduate, graduate and accelerated degree programs.
+Holy Family University is a premier Catholic university offering nearly 40 undergraduate, graduate and accelerated degree programs.
 The University’s main campus is in Northeast Philadelphia, with additional locations in Bensalem and Newtown, Pennsylvania.
 Founded in 1954 by the Sisters of the Holy Family of Nazareth as a private, not-for-profit, faith-inspired community, Holy Family University propels graduates to purpose-driven, values-centered lives through outstanding academic programs, flexible delivery options, manifold experiential learning opportunities, supportive career development and deep personal connections.
 Visit